timcoultas/maxpreps_bb_stats/docs/co_5a_championship_results.md

 The table uses a points system where a Regional Chapmionship results in 1 point and a State Championship results in 4 points.
 Each team is then ranked by the sum of those points.
 The top 5 teams are defined as **elite** for purposes of the player development algorithm.
 (Elite teams are listed in bold below.)

+**Note:** The Valor Christian MaxPreps data is fatally flawed or I would have included them in "elite".

 | Team            |   Regional Championships |   Regional C Points |   State Championships |   State C Points |   Total Points |
 |:----------------|-------------------------:|--------------------:|----------------------:|-----------------:|---------------:|